What is the Women's Services & Resources office?

 If you have feedback for WSR, please email email@example.com.
 We welcome all feedback, so please tell us about your experience with us!

 What is Voices of Courage?

 Voices of Courage is a campaign engaging men and women as allies in creating a culture of respect and non-violence.
-The weeklong campaign occurs during Winter semester each year.
+The weeklong campaign occurs during Fall semester each year.
 Visit the Voices of Courage website anytime for more information.

 What is Be You?

 Be You is a campaign designed to reshape the ideas and attitudes about self-worth from those promoted in today’s popular culture.
 The aim is to provide knowledge and experiences that will help women and men sustain a life of optimal health and happiness, find purpose and achieve their highest potential, and love the person that they are.
 For more info, visit the Be You campaign website!

 Are WSR services only available to BYU students?